SonyaCore/V2RayGen/README.md

 ![Sample](contents/content3.png)

-after installation use the provided link to your client or use the client-side json configuration with xray-core or v2ray-core

-if your server is on the domain after importing the link to your v2ray client simply change the IP to your domain or subdomain
+<p>Use the provided link for your client, or use the client-side JSON configuration with XRay-Core or V2Ray-Core.
+If your server is on a domain, simply change the IP to your domain or subdomain after importing the link to your V2Ray client.</p>

 # **Examples**